fortrabbit/blog/new-app-cloud-storage-s3.md

 ---
 author: uk
 created: 2015-09-03
 published: true
-title:      "S3 as a cloud storage"
+title: S3 as a cloud storage
-excerpt:    "How to setup Amazon S3 as a cloud storage for your App."
+excerpt: How to setup Amazon S3 as a cloud storage for your App.
+tags:
+  - changelog
 ---

 ## Using AWS S3 as a static data resource for a modern PHP App